ColoradoDemography/CensusAPI_Map_2011/README.md

  Jenks, Quantile, Standard Deviation.
 Any ColorBrewer Scale.
 ####Database Query
  Would you like to know which tracts in Colorado have a Median Family Income of Less than $20,000? (or similar obscure knowledge)?
 Check out the advanced tab!
-####Mapping Down to the Block Group Level
+####Mapping Down to the Tract Level
- Supports mapping at the State, County, Place, Tract, or Block Group levels of Geography
+ Supports mapping at the State, County, Place, or Tract levels of Geography
 ####Save / Print Map
  Save a map image (minus the control buttons).
 Map image is a high quality PNG format at 1024x768 resolution - perfect for PowerPoint presentations.
 ####Advanced Link Support